Great Tenasserim River: Geography

 The Great Tenasserim River is one of the major rivers of southeastern Burma, and the most substantial river running through the Tanintharyi Region.
 The river is formed at the confluence of the rivers Kamaungthwe and Ban, near Myitta.
 River Kamaungthwe rises in the Tenasserim Range at a height of 2,074 m and the Ban flows from the south.
 The Myitta River, one of the Tenasserim River's main northern tributaries, joins the Tenasserim from the right northwest of the town of Myitta.
-After passing by several towns, including Tagu, Banlaw, Wunna, Thamihla, and the right bank towns of Tharapon and Kahan, it reaches Tanintharyi (Tenasserim).
+After passing by several towns, including Tagu, Banlaw, Wunna, Thamihla, and the right bank towns of Tharapon and Kahan, it reaches Tanintharyi.

 Tanintharyi, the capital of the province, is located on the southern bank of the Great Tenasserim, where it is joined by the Little Tenasserim.
 From here, it flows 33 mi before reaching the Andaman Sea at the major seaside town of Myeik (Mergui), situated on a small island that is formed by two branches of the river.
 These branches constitute the two largest of several mouths of the Great Tenasserim.
 Myeik is located on the island's peninsula that projects into the Andaman Sea.
-The river's arrival at the Andaman Sea is 150 mi to the south of Tavoy, and about 45 mi north of where the Lenya River enters the sea.
+The river's arrival at the Andaman Sea is 150 mi to the south of Dawei, and about 45 mi north of where the Lenya River enters the sea.
 The river delta stretches over a coast line of 20 mi, with outlet channels of which the navigable channel is 3 mi south of the town of Mergui at the mouth.

 The river banks are characterized as almost perpendicular in some areas.
-Islands dot the river in the low land areas.
+Islands dot the river in the lowland areas.
 Rapids occur in narrow areas of the channel.
 The tide is felt 10 mi above Tanintharyi.
 The Tenasserim plains to the north are drained by a series of short rivers and tributaries.
 The tributaries include Tonbyaw Creek, Thuggoo River, as well as the Hti-phan-ko stream on the Great Tenasserim's right bank.
 Soil erosion is reported in the upland ridges of the region.